mahmoudimus/ac/components/extension-spi/README.md

 condition with the key `entity_property_equal_to` will only resolve to the `AddonEntityPropertyEqualToCondition` class if a parameter is defined with the condition in the descriptor with the key `entity` and the value `addon`.

-For a simple example implementation, see [`ReferenceConditionClassResolver`] (../reference-plugin/src/main/java/com/atlassian/plugin/connect/reference/ReferenceConditionClassResolver).
+For a simple example implementation, see [`ReferenceConditionClassResolver`](../reference-plugin/src/main/java/com/atlassian/plugin/connect/reference/ReferenceConditionClassResolver).

 Note that conditions are generally autowired in the context of the plugin that registers a plugin module making use of it.
 For any new condition added, please include wired or integration tests that cover this autowiring.